 Product Marketing vs. Product Management #

 PMMs can more efficiently do some of the tasks that PMs currently do on the side.
 Firstly PMMs should bring the voice of the customer to the product team, who should then be responsible for translating it into user stories and features.

-Sales enablement is crucial in B2B organizations to equip the sales teams with the necessary resources to succeed.
+Sales enablement is crucial in B2B organizations to equip the sales teams with the necessary resources and sales pitches to succeed.
 Sales enablement is one part of the Product Marketer’s role but it should not be the only part.
-Within sales-led organizations, product marketers will do a lot of sales enablement, whereas in product-led organizations, they will do more product growth work.
+Within sales-led organizations, product marketers will do a lot of sales enablement, whereas, in product-led organizations, they will do more product growth work.

 If you’d like to become a better Product Marketer, then take our short course on in-product marketing. 👇